About the Student Survey

 Participation in the national Student Survey is voluntary for both institutions and students.
 Our goal is to include all study programmes at the bachelor’s and master’s degree level with a duration of at least 3 years.
 This includes 5- and 6-year vocational education such as teaching programmes, lecturer programmes, civil engineering programmes, medicine, veterinary medicine, etc.

 The survey also encompasses more or less all Norwegian institutions offering bachelor’s and/or master’s degree programmes.
 A small number of private institutions and military academies do not participate.

 The survey goes out on an annual basis to 2nd-year bachelor’s students, 2nd-year master’s students, and to 2nd and 5th-year students enrolled in master’s programmes with a duration of five years or more.
-The survey also goes out to students in 4-year teaching programmes.
 Students on leave of absence are not included in the population.